subosubo/linkedin-notion-notetaking/README.md

 # notion-notetaking
-Trying to automate interesting links from LinkedIn to Notion
+Trying to automate interesting links to Notion